Niji in Japanese means rainbow. In Japan a rainbow can be seen to represent a bridge between two cultures or languages.

 - to help broaden the child’s mind by letting them experience another culture and language and learn basic phrases and vocabulary through the use of action songs, games, crafts, flashcards, puppets, toys, books,drama and iPad apps.
 From age 4, the students will also be taught to read hiragana.

-- to share the passion of language learning through teaching enjoyable Japanese classes for children 0-5 with their parents in a safe learning environment.
+- to share the passion of language learning through teaching enjoyable Japanese classes for children in a safe learning environment.

 - to help students begin to develop an awareness of how languages and culture differ